Kubernetes cluster using Nixidy and ArgoCD

 Run just or just --list to see all available commands.
 Most common:

-just build # Preview generated manifests
+just build dev # Preview generated manifests

-just switch # Generate and write manifests
+just switch dev # Generate and write manifests

-just diff # Compare current vs generated
+just diff dev # Compare current vs generated

 just argocd-status # Check ArgoCD application status